 Unless covered by an approved exception, every purchase requires two prior approvals prior to purchase.
 These prior approvals must be documented via a requisition form designated by Procurement and Business Services.
 If the purchase is approved, the cardholder may make the purchase.
 The signed requisition form must be appended to the receipt image prior to the submission of the statement for approval.

 For each transaction, accountable documentation (i.e. a sales draft or receipt) must be obtained as proof of purchase.
-This documentation will later be used to verify the purchases shown on the cardholder online statement in Concur.
+This documentation will later be used to verify the purchases shown on the cardholder's transaction in Georgia Tech's E-Procurement System.
 The documentation must contain line item description and line item pricing for the purchase.
 The documentation should include:

 - Vendor name